 After a dose of funk and New York-inspired jazz?
 Upstairs at Smokestack promises an otherworldly experience, and one that you’ll be telling your friends about for weeks to come.

 Leeds offers an almost dizzying amount of entertainment and caters for students whatever their mood.
-Comedy is big business in this town, and is often in the line-up at the Town Hall, City Varieties, First Direct Arena and the HiFi Club.
+Comedy is big business in this town, and is often in the line-up at the Town Hall, First Direct Arena and the HiFi Club.
 Keep an eye out for student deals and with a bit of luck, you could bag yourself a memorable night out with entertainment and drinks thrown in for under twenty quid.

 After a bit of action, romance or drama?
 The beautiful Hyde Park Picture House and independent Cottage Road Cinema will quickly become firm favourites.
 Plus, the uber cool Hyde Park Book Club supports artists from around the county in a quirky disused petrol station, transformed into a buzzy artistic hub.

-Outside of London, you’d be hard pushed to find many shopping experiences superior than a day out in Leeds.
+Outside of London, you’d be hard pushed to find many shopping experiences superior to a day out in Leeds.
 Stacked with variety, and easy on the student purse, the city is famed for its devotion to independent boutiques, high fashion labels and high street staples.
 Just 10 minutes from our Leeds student accommodation, The Foundry, the city centre is abuzz with shopping centres and arcades, so you’re guaranteed to bag yourself a bargain or find that perfect outfit for your next big night out.

 Let’s start big, and in Leeds there’s no bigger retail centre than Trinity Leeds; a monumental shopping wonderland entombed in a spectacular glass dome and spread across three floors.
 Opened in 2013, with 120 shops, bars and restaurants on offer, seven days a week, here you’ll find all the high street names you could want, and for many, the Trinity is one-stop shop which you could devote hours to, or even days!